I-City: Transit

 Central i-City shopping mall used to provide shuttle buses connecting the mall to Padang Jawa KTM station at half-hourly intervals.
 However, the free shuttle service was discontinued in 2020; thus, the only access from Padang Jawa KTM station to i-City is via Smart Selangor Bus SA04.
 The SA04 bus may not enter Padang Jawa KTM station due to congestion near the school and Sunday market.

-i-City will be connected by the LRT Shah Alam line via the Seksyen 7 Shah Alam LRT station through the 300 m walk once the LRT line starts operation in late 2025.